danielthompson/polytope/lib/googletest-1.10.0/docs/faq.md

     platforms where exceptions are enabled (e.g. Windows, Mac OS, and Linux client-side), which will eliminate the need for the user to propagate failures from a subroutine to its caller.
-Therefore, you shouldn't use googletest assertions in a destructor if your code could run on such a platform.
+Therefore, you shouldn't use googletest assertions in a destructor if your code could thread_entrypoint on such a platform.

 ## The compiler complains "no matching function to call" when I use ASSERT_PRED*.
 How do I fix it?